EHarmony

-Eharmony (styled eHarmony) is an online dating website launched in 2000. eHarmony is based in Los Angeles, California, and owned by Nucom ecommerce, a joint venture of German mass media company ProSiebenSat.1 Media and American private equity firm General Atlantic.
+eharmony is an online dating website launched in 2000. eharmony is based in Los Angeles, California, and owned by ParshipMeet Group, a joint venture of German mass media company ProSiebenSat.1 Media and American private equity firm General Atlantic.

 History

-eHarmony was founded by Neil Clark Warren, a clinical psychologist, with his son-in-law, Greg Forgatch.
+eharmony was founded by Neil Clark Warren, a clinical psychologist, with his son-in-law, Greg Forgatch.
 Warren and Forgatch created Neil Clark Warren & Associates, a seminar company, in 1995.
-The company eventually became the dating website eHarmony.
+The company eventually became the dating website eharmony.
 During its initial four years, the website was developed by TechEmpower.

-The service was financed with a $3 million investment from Fayez Sarofim & Co. and individual investors. eHarmony was launched in 2000, making it the first algorithm-based dating site.
+The service was financed with a $3 million investment from Fayez Sarofim & Co. and individual investors. eharmony was launched in 2000, making it the first algorithm-based dating site.
 Between 2000 and 2010, about 33 million members used the service.
-As of 2008, about 15,000 people were taking the eHarmony questionnaire each day.
-Harris Interactive said in 2010 that after finding a match on eHarmony, an average of 542 eHarmony members in the United States marry every day.
+As of 2008, about 15,000 people were taking the eharmony questionnaire each day.
+Harris Interactive said in 2010 that after finding a match on eharmony, an average of 542 eharmony members in the United States marry every day.